-Consistent with state and federal statutes, SVRVTSD may apply and enforce discipline codes against students' conduct occurring after school hours and off school grounds, which would be consistent with the rules and regulations of our student handbook.
+Consistent with applicable state and/or federal law, SVRVTSD and SVTHS may apply and enforce discipline codes against students' conduct occurring after school hours and off school grounds, which would be consistent with the rules and regulations of our student handbook.

 In the event that a staff member intervenes to break up a fight between students, the students must stop immediately.
-A failure to stop immediately could put the staff member in fear for their safety, a condition that will be interpreted as an assault.
-Fighting may subject a student to disciplinary action
+A failure to stop immediately could put the staff member in imminent fear for their safety, a condition that will be treated as an assault of that school staff member.
+Fighting may subject a student to disciplinary action including, but not limited to, long-term suspension from school.